borispulyer/mosquitto-oauth2-plugin/README.md

 | `username_replacement_error` | Behaviour when username replacement fails: `deny` (default) or `defer` |
 | `token_verification_error` | Behaviour when token verification fails: `deny` (default) or `defer` |

-The following placeholders can be used inside the username templates:
+The following placeholders can be used inside the username templates.
+They are replaced with values from the JSON document returned by the introspection endpoint:

-- `%%oidc-username%%`
+- `%%oidc-username%%` – replaced with the value of the `username` claim
-- `%%oidc-email%%`
+- `%%oidc-email%%` – replaced with the `email` claim
-- `%%oidc-sub%%`
+- `%%oidc-sub%%` – replaced with the `sub` (subject) claim
-- `%%zitadel-role%%`
+- `%%zitadel-role%%` – replaced with the first role name contained in the `urn:zitadel:iam:org:project:roles` claim.
+This is a ZITADEL specific extension and only the first role is used if multiple roles are present

 ### Example configuration
 ```conf